briannval/simple-quiz-system/README.md

 - As a user, I want to see all the quizzes that are available to try (IMPLEMENTED)
 - As a user, I want to be able to star a quiz I have just attempted (IMPLEMENTED)
 - As a user, I want to be able to create questions.
 (IMPLEMENTED)
+- As a user, I want to be able to load quizzes data from a JSON file.
+(IMPLEMENTED)
+- As a user, I want to be able to save quizzes data to a JSON file.
+(IMPLEMENTED)